 Surgery time may range from 3 to 4 hours.

 This is what may happen during the surgery:

 After surgery, you will be taken to the recovery room to be watched as you recover from the anesthesia.
 Most people stay in the hospital for a few days.
 During your hospital stay this is what may happen:

 Once you go home, it’s important to follow all of your surgeon's instructions and keep your follow-up appointments.
 Take any medications as directed.
 Some pain during early recovery is normal.
 Ask your surgeon what medications to take for pain.

 Here is what you can expect during recovery at home:

-Notify your surgeon about any of the following during recovery:
+Tell your surgeon about any of the following during recovery:

-In addition to the physical symptoms of recovery, you may experience emotional symptoms after this surgery.
+In addition to the physical symptoms of recovery, you may have emotional symptoms after this surgery.
 After hysterectomy you will no longer be able to get pregnant and your periods will stop.
 Some women experience sadness related to these losses.